Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 What is HONEXT® made of?

-HONEXT® panels are made of upcycled waste fibres from paper mill primary sludge and post-consumer cardboard waste – all mixed with non-toxic additives in an innovative, nature-inspired process.
+HONEXT® boards are made of upcycled waste fibres from paper mill primary sludge and post-consumer cardboard waste – all mixed with non-toxic additives in an innovative, nature-inspired process.

 What benefits does HONEXT® have over similar materials?

-Thanks to our unique, nature-inspired manufacturing process, HONEXT® panels are zero-waste, resin-free, and 100% recyclable, and have no added emissions of VOCs like formaldehyde.
+Thanks to our unique, nature-inspired manufacturing process, HONEXT® boards are zero-waste, resin-free, and 100% recyclable, and have no added emissions of VOCs like formaldehyde.

 Why HONEXT®?
 What makes it so unique?